Navigon50/msa-ml-testingground/README.md

 ```

 # Training and Testing Model
-The entire process for training and testing the model is outlined in the python notebook, which I will reproduce here summarized for ease of view for ease of view.
+The entire process for training and testing the model is outlined in the python notebook, which I will reproduce here summarized for ease of view.

 ## Importing Data and preprocessing
 ```python